DevAOC/ramani-assessment/README.md

 Response - Code 200 with all posts associated to tag parameter

 NOTE - Response can be sorted by direction specified and field specified.

+## Notes

+I encountered bugs while testing.
+This was both when writing the tests and understanding the nuances of express.

+With the reduce function I was able to achieve a time and space complexity of O(n).
+With the limited time I had, I could not find a faster solution.